zkamvar/isc-proposal/isc-proposal.md

 Documentation for non-R lessons

-: A Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the quarto integration
+: A Tutorial, How-to guide, Reference, and Explanation documents will help make clear the features and limitations of the Quarto integration

 Unit, Integration, and Regression tests for Python, SQL, and BASH